 - 1. Local agencies submit projects from their Capital Improvement Program (CIP) using the TTCI TIP Application along with supporting documentation. - 2.
 TTCI staff will review project submissions using the identified Prioritization Process.
 Each project will receive a score. - 3.
 TTCI staff will develop a preliminary list of all projects based on the score of the Prioritization Process Factors.
 Projects will be competing against one another based on the funds available. - 4.
 The prioritized list will be adjusted to remain fiscally constrained and to meet the goals set forth in the Prioritization Process. - 5.
-The Technical Committee will review and make a recommendation to the Policy Committee based on the goals and objectives with the prioritization process taken into consideration.
+The recommended project list will be reviewed at the Technical Committee level.
+Technical Committee will then make a recommendation to the Policy Committee for approval.